chaiwithcode/cloverHDA-for-Mac-OS-Sierra-10.14/README.md

       1 - Download cloverHDA.kext as per your Audio ID's
       2 - Install using EastKextPro or any Kext Installer to /S/L/E 3 - Now apply patches from cloverHDA.plist to your Clover config.plist
-      4 - Add Layout_ID = 13 , 11 or 12 as described in ReadME.txt (You don't have to do this if using method HDAEnabler or HDEF Patch)
-      5 - Restart
+      4 - Add Layout_ID = 14 as described in ReadME.txt (You don't have to do this if using method HDAEnabler or HDEF Patch) 5 - Restart

 ### How to apply patches :